Johannes29/rust-obj-terminal-viewer/README.md

 Perspective transformations, rasterization, etc are coded by hand.
 The 3D object is displayed in the terminal with ascii-characters.

+I made this project to learn more about Rust and 3d rendering.

 ## Getting started

 - Clone this repository.